 WIA Christmas Message

-Firstly I wish all amateurs a happy and safe Christmas for 2017 and hope we are all looking forward to what 2018 will bring.
+I wish all amateurs, shortwave listeners and experimenters a happy and safe holiday season for 2018 and hope we are all looking forward to what 2019 will bring.

 Number one is to promote, advance and represent in any way it thinks fit Amateur Radio and the interests of Radio Amateurs.